Enhancement Shaman Best Legendaries in Shadowlands — Shadowlands 9.2

 This section goes over the best Raiding legendary powers for us.

-- Deeply Rooted Elements has a lot of high damage potential and the procs also trigger Ascendance's on cast effect for AoE, but is extremely RNG-based, making it a bit more hit or miss.
+- Deeply Rooted Elements has a lot of high damage potential and the procs also trigger Ascendance's on cast effect for AoE, but is extremely RNG-based.
+The Tier bonus increases the number of opportunities to trigger this, but not enough to keep up with alternatives.

 Best Mythic+ and Torghast Legendaries for Enhancement Shaman

 - Deeply Rooted Elements has a lot of potential to win out with big bursts of Ascendance explosions, but again it suffers from unreliability.
-The potential is there, but the risk means that it never reaches the reliability of Doom Winds.
+The Tier bonus does help this, but because of how unpredictable it is hard to fully recommend.

 Other Legendary options not listed here generally have a hard time making a meaningful impact to varied content types.
 Lots of them have a heavy leaning toward single-target which, while they are useful in their place they are not nearly flexible enough to warrant picks in content that shifts pace so frequently.

-Each Covenant has been given access to a new Legendary that alters the effects of the class ability granted:
+Each Covenant also has access to one Legendary that alters the effects of the class ability granted:

 Other Legendaries for Enhancement Shaman